A pacemaker for the brain helped a woman with crippling depression. It may soon offer hope to others

 She was willing to try something extreme: Having electrodes implanted in her brain as part of an experimental therapy.

-Researchers say the treatment —- called deep brain stimulation, or DBS — could eventually help many of the nearly 3 million Americans like her with depression that resists other treatments.
-It's approved for conditions such as Parkinson's disease and epilepsy, and many doctors and patients hope it will become more widely available for depression soon.
+Researchers say the treatment — deep brain stimulation, or DBS — could eventually help many of the nearly 3 million Americans with depression that resists other treatments.
+It's approved for conditions including Parkinson's disease and epilepsy, and many doctors and patients hope it will become more widely available for depression soon.

 Meanwhile, the Food and Drug Administration has agreed to speed up its review of Abbott Laboratories' request to use its DBS devices for treatment-resistant depression.

 “At first I was blown away because the concept of it seems so intense.
 Like, it’s brain surgery.
-You have wires embedded in your brain,” said Hollenbeck, who is part of ongoing research at Mount Sinai West.
+You have wires embedded in your brain,” Hollenbeck said.
 “But I also felt like at that point I tried everything, and I was desperate for an answer.”

 Hollenbeck suffered from depression symptoms as a child growing up in poverty and occasional homelessness.
-But her first major bout happened in college, after her father’s suicide in 2009.
-Another hit during a Teach for America stint, leaving her almost immobilized and worried she’d lose her classroom job and sink into poverty again.
+Her first major bout happened in college, after her father’s suicide in 2009.
+Another hit during a Teach for America stint, leaving her almost immobilized and worried she’d lose her classroom job.
 She landed in the hospital.

-“I ended up having sort of an on-and-off pattern,” she said.
+She calls it “an on-and-off pattern.”
 After responding to medication for a while, she'd relapse.

-She managed to earn a doctorate in psychology, even after losing her mom in her last year of grad school.
-But the black hole always returned to pull her in.
+She earned a doctorate in psychology, even after losing her mom in her last year of grad school.
+But the black hole always returned.
 At times, she said, she thought about ending her life.

 She said she'd exhausted all options, including electroconvulsive therapy, when a doctor told her about DBS three years ago.